-Chemical Control: Since these insects generally do not cause physical damage to cauliflower, chemical control is not normally required until head formation begins.
-Growers typically spray as close to harvest as possible.
-Dimethoate, methomyl, chlorpyrifos, diazinon and pyrethroids such as permethrin and cypermethrin are the most commonly used insecticides for controlling contaminant insects.
+Chemical Control: Since these insects generally do not cause physical damage to greens, chemical control is not normally required until head formation begins.
+Growers typically spray as close to harvest as possible to ensure the greens are not contaminated.
+Dimethoate, methomyl, chlorpyrifos, diazinon and pyrethroids such as cypermethrin are the most commonly used insecticides for controlling contaminant insects.
+These chemistries, however, are currently not registered for use on all species of greens grown in Arizona.

-Cultural Control: It is important to control weeds that can harbor contaminant insects, in the field and surrounding the field.
-Alfalfa should not be cut until the cauliflower field has been harvested, this will prevent insect migration into the cauliflower field.
+Cultural Control: It is important to control weeds that can harbor contaminants, in the field and surrounding the field.
+Alfalfa should not be cut until the greens field has been harvested, this will prevent insect migration into the greens field.

-$\underline{Post-Harvest\ Control} : There\ are\ no\ methods\ for\ the\ post-harvest\ control\ of\ contaminant\ insects.$
+Post-Harvest Control: There are no methods for the post-harvest control of contaminant insects.